11 Cool Things To Do In Astoria, Oregon

 8. Explore Lewis and Clark National Historical Park

-For history buffs and nature lovers alike, the Lewis and Clark National Historical Park offers an unforgettable experience that combines the best of both worlds.
-This park commemorates the famous Lewis and Clark Expedition, which reached the Pacific Ocean and set up camp near Astoria in the winter of 1805.
-The centerpiece of the park is Fort Clatsop, a reconstructed version of the small fort where the explorers and their crew spent the winter months.
-Walking through the fort’s wooden cabins, it’s easy to imagine what life was like for these early adventurers as they battled cold, rain, and hunger while documenting their journey.
+For history buffs and nature enthusiasts alike, the Lewis and Clark National Historical Park is a must-visit.
+The park commemorates the legendary Lewis and Clark Expedition, which reached the Pacific Ocean in 1805 after an arduous cross-country journey.
+At the heart of the park lies Fort Clatsop, a reconstructed version of the shelter where the expedition members spent a harsh winter documenting their discoveries.

-Fun Fact: The Lewis and Clark Expedition was the first American-led group to reach the Pacific Ocean overland, and their journey helped pave the way for the westward expansion of the United States.
+Fun Fact: The Lewis and Clark Expedition was the first American-led group to reach the Pacific Ocean overland, marking a significant step in the westward expansion.

 9. Climb Saddle Mountain